dexterdev/NADFKT/README.md

 # NADFKT
-Noise is all you need!
+Noise is all you need for knowledge transfer!